marksharkpark/DashCam/README.md

 # DashCam
- An iOS application to record videos while driving on the road to ensure hard evidence in case of an incident.
+An iOS app for recording videos to secure hard proof in the event of a car accident.